astropy/astropy/docs/table/access_table.rst

   2970 2971 2972 2973 2974 2975 2976 ...
 2993  2994  2995  2996  2997  2998  2999
   Length = 100 rows

+..
+  EXAMPLE END

 more() method
 ^^^^^^^^^^^^^

 In order to browse all rows of a table or column use the Table :meth:`~astropy.table.Table.more` or Column :func:`~astropy.table.Column.more` methods.
-These let you interactively scroll through the rows much like the linux ``more`` command.
+These let you interactively scroll through the rows much like the Linux ``more`` command.
 Once part of the table or column is displayed the supported navigation keys are:

 |  **f, space** : forward one page